 There are many different types of salad dressings out there, such as ranch, Italian, French, honey-mustard, Thousand Island…but we’re going to separate it into two basic categories:

 Made with a vinegar or something acidic, a sweetener, Dijon mustard (as a binder), oil, and salt and pepper.
-By adding different types of these ingredients, you can make a ton of different vinaigrettes.
+By adding different types of these ingredients, you can make a ton of vinaigrettes.
 Here are some of our favorites:

 - Vinegar – balsamic, red wine, sherry, apple cider, rice.
 Or do a fruit-based vinaigrette by using citrus juice instead – lemon, lime, orange, grapefruit.